 Also, be sure to develop backup plans for how you’ll address project risks.
 For example, what if a key team member becomes unavailable during the project?
 What if a key supplier falls through?
 I typically assume something won’t get done on time and then develop a plan B and C to address that risk.

-Fortunately, tools like Float offer scenario planning capabilities so you can map out different contingency plans and understand their impacts on project time frames and budgets.
+Fortunately, project planning tools like Float offer scenario planning capabilities so you can map out different contingency plans and understand their impacts on project time frames and budgets.
 For example, you can scenario plan with tentative tasks and placeholder roles or use scenario forecasts for capacity and budget.

 4. Manage stakeholder expectations